KoketsoMangwale/Domestic-Overnight-Stays/README.md

 ### Steps to Import Data
 1. **Load Data Sources**: Open Power BI Desktop and go to `Home > Get Data` to import the datasets listed above.
 2. **Data Transformation**: Use `Power Query Editor` to clean and transform the data:
+   - Rename column names to improve tidiness
+   - Rename query for easy readability
+   - Remove irrelevant columns
    - Remove duplicates
    - Handle missing values
    - Apply filters for the required date range
-   - Merge datasets if necessary (e.g., combining survey data with regional statistics)
+   - Merge/append datasets if necessary (e.g., combining survey data with regional statistics OR combining 2019 and 2020 survey data)

 ### Building the Data Model
 1. **Relationships**: Establish relationships between the tables by linking common keys, such as `RegionID` or `Date`.